skye-git/mavros/README.md

 ```

 ###Usage
-To launch the HIL simulation identify to which USB port Mavlink is communicationg and then type in a new terminal
+To launch the HIL simulation identify to which USB port Mavlink is communicating and then type in a new terminal
 ```bash
 roslaunch mavros skye_hil.launch fcu_url:=/dev/ttyUSB0:115200
 ```